herraChron/GhostFetch/README.md

 - The session string gives full access to your Telegram account.
 Keep your `.env` file private and never commit it.
 The `.gitignore` already excludes it.
 - `TgCrypto` is optional but strongly recommended — it speeds up encryption significantly on Termux hardware.
 - If you get `FloodWait` errors during large batches, the bot handles them automatically with retries.
-It won't spam Telegram.
 - Downloaded IDs are deduplicated per session (cleared on `/start`), so re-sending the same ID within a session just skips it.

 ---